-Other than absences related to illness, which require immediate contacting of the cooperating teacher, or absences related to serious illness or accidents, which additionally require immediate contacting of the supervisor or chair of music education, all absences must be approved in advance by the chair of music education.
+Other than for absences related to illness, which require immediate contacting of the cooperating teacher, or absences related to serious illness or accidents, which additionally require immediate contacting of the supervisor or chair of music education, all other absences must be approved in advance by the chair of music education.

 The senior student teaching program is based on the belief that certain competencies fundamental to successful teaching can best be fostered in the environment in which the teaching will generally occur.
 Therefore, the senior student teaching program is a cooperative effort on the part of this institution and cooperating secondary schools.
 An application requesting a student teaching assignment must be submitted by the student by February 15 of the academic year immediately preceding the student teaching assignment.
 Students are required to preregister for MUED 46800 Senior Block Teaching: Vocal or MUED 46900 Senior Block Teaching: Instrumental during the semester immediately preceding the student teaching assignment.
 Student teaching is to be completed during the fall (block I or II) or in the spring (block II).
 Vacation periods coincide with the calendar of the cooperating school district during the assignment.
 Students are not assigned to teach in a public school they attended as students.